Incident Management

 The terms are used interchangeably in some industries and all are caused by unwanted events.
 There are differences, however, according to OSHA and in the context of workplace safety.

 Sometimes called a dangerous occurrence, a near-miss is an unplanned event that did not result in bodily harm, illness, fatality, or destruction of property but had the potential to do so.
-Reporting all near-misses that take place in the workplace is crucial to helping operations fine-tune processes and eliminate or mitigate risks.
+Reporting all near-misses in the workplace is crucial to helping operations fine-tune processes and eliminate or mitigate risks.

 Incident